• About us

 Steps

-1. Open a browser and navigate to the login screen of your site by appending /administrator to your site’s URL.
+1. Open a browser and navigate to the backend of your site by appending /administrator to your site’s URL.
 For example, if your site URL is https://www.mysite.com use https://www.mysite.com/administrator.

 2. Enter your username and password, then click Log In.